Intentional vs. Negligent Torts

 Tort cases are heard in a civil proceeding.
 This legal process is very different from a criminal proceeding.
-A civil case seeks compensation for the victims of harmful acts, not to punish the wrong doer.
+A civil case seeks monetary compensation for the victims of harmful acts rather than to criminally punish wrongdoers.
 The type of tort being alleged will affect the type of damages that are recoverable.

 To recover in a negligence case, the person bringing the claim must have suffered actual harm as a result of the defendant's actions.
 There are two categories of damages that a plaintiff may be able to recover: compensatory damages and punitive damages.
 Compensatory damages are designed to return the plaintiff to the position he was in before being injured by the defendant's negligence.
 Punitive damages may be awarded if the defendant's conduct was reckless, wanton, or malicious.

 When you're injured, it may seem unimportant whether the harm you suffered was caused intentionally or negligently.
 But when you are seeking compensation, pursuing the proper legal claim can make the difference between success and failure.
 Receive a claim review from an experienced personal injury attorney to discuss the elements of your claim and get a head start on the path to recovery.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified personal injury attorney to make sure your rights are protected.